Benji0nics/Java-Projects/Chess/readme.txt

 ###Chess###
 This project is a very simple chess board.
-It does not have an AI opponent, and it does not verify that moves made are legal, as this is just a portfolio piece to showcase my skills in a concise, easy to read, single page project, and those features would bloat the code too much.
+It does not have an AI opponent, and it does not verify that moves made are legal, as this is just a concise little portfolio piece.

    ---0-------1-------2-------3-------4-------5-------6-------7----
 7- |#Rook#||#Knyt#||#Bshp#||#Qeen#||#King#||#Bshp#||#Knyt#||#Rook#| -7